metayeti/mINI/README.md

 file.write(ini);
 ```

-Our INI file now looks like this:
+After running the code, our INI file now looks like this:
 ```INI
 ; amounts of fruits
 [fruits]